-Unfortunately, there might situations when damage occurs to our building, furniture and fittings, or items taken.
-When situations like these occur, your Kaitātai and kaimahi will lead an investigation for more information.
+Unfortunately, there might be situations when damage occurs to the building, furniture and fittings, or items are taken.
+When situations like these occur, your Kaitātai and Kaimahi will lead an investigation for more information.
 This investigation could include:

-- Communication of the damage via email, social media and posters - A request for anybody to provide information on the damage/taken item - Checks of all available security and staff information - Reviewing any other pertinent information available to us
+- Communication of the damage - A request for anybody to provide information on the damage/taken item - Checks of all available security and staff information - Reviewing any other pertinent information available to us

-If after all the above, there is no specific Kainoho to attribute the cost to, then as per the House Rules a communal damage charge will be placed on all in-room Residents' accounts, which will be deducted from your contingency fee.
+If after all the above, there is no specific Kainoho to attribute the cost to, then as per the House Rules a communal damage charge will be placed on all in-room residents' accounts, which will be deducted from your contingency fee.